KawiraSharon/GVSU-CIS641-Sharon-Kawira-Mungania/README.md

 npm run dev
 ```

-Nextjs port is 3000, therefore the application will run on:
+Next.js uses port 3000, so the application will run on:
 [http://localhost:3000](http://localhost:3000)

-#### 6. Deploying Using Vercel
+## 6. Deploying Using Vercel
 To deploy the project using Vercel, follow these steps:

 1. Go to the [Vercel Website](https://vercel.com/) and create an account if you don't have one.
-2. Link your GitHub repository to deploy the application directly from your already cloned, installed, and running project, by connecting your github account.
+2. Link your GitHub repository to deploy the application directly from your already cloned, installed, and running project, which should also have pushed to GitHub, by connecting your GitHub account as will be seen on the Vercel website.
-3. You can also deploy the website by importing my repository here:
+3. You can also deploy the project by importing my repository here:
    [BankingMadeSimple](https://github.com/KawiraSharon/GVSU-CIS641-Soloscribe.git)
 4. Update the environment variables on the Vercel website, matching those from your `.env.local` file.
 5. Scroll down and click "Deploy".
-6. After the first build, update the website url as well.
+6. After the first build, update the website URL as well.

 ---